Students of Aden Bowman and Rebecca La Marre

 Rebecca La Marre is a queer, Canadian artist who stages experiments to research how words impact bodies.
 She uses clay and text to give form to questions, like what it means to be a person in the world and how ideological structures, language, and ritual shape experience.

-Working with Senator Nora Cummings and artist-in-residence Rebecca La Marre, the students of Aden Bowman Collegiate have created an installation using ceramic bowls imprinted with plants grown on and around the school grounds.
-This work reflects on the site’s history as a former Métis community garden, which was displaced during the development of Saskatoon's Queen Elizabeth neighbourhood.
-Inspired by Senator Cummings’ childhood memories and stories of the garden, the students envisioned the installation as a New Year’s feast: a table overflowing with cloth, bowls, and ceramic forms that spill onto the ground.
-Connecting the bowls are tendrils of light, resembling roots evocative of the community garden that once grew on the site of Aden Bowman Collegiate.
-This gesture serves as an open invitation to reflect on the land’s layered histories and our school community’s ongoing commitment to reconciliation.
+Inspired by Senator Cummings’ childhood memories and stories of the garden and community life, the students envisioned the installation as community feast: a table overflowing with cloth, bowls, and ceramic forms that spill onto the ground.
+Connecting the bowls are tendrils of light, resembling roots evocative of the garden that once grew on the site of Aden Bowman Collegiate.
+The roots, symbolic of kinship connection, are both visible and obscured.

 LOcation: WE Graham Park, Behind Ecole Victoria